 As the green and white banners of NMR alongside those of Junge Nationaldemokraten -group (eng.
-Young Nationaldemocrats, the youth organisation of the Nationalsocialist party of Germany) with their red and white flags, and other left-over-nazi banners were seen waving over the rows of police, the celebratory mood rightfully changed to anger at least at the front of the demonstration and shouts were directed over the rows of police to the passing Nazis making sure they knew what people thought of their presence.
+Young Nationaldemocrats, the youth organisation of the The National Democratic Party of Germany, NPD) with their red and white flags, and other left-over-nazi banners were seen waving over the rows of police, the celebratory mood rightfully changed to anger at least at the front of the demonstration and shouts were directed over the rows of police to the passing Nazis making sure they knew what people thought of their presence.
 The tail of the demonstration was so far reaching that some weren’t aware of the passing Nazi march since they were nowhere near it.
 After the lines of police made way, the demo continued to its planned end point in the park, where the programme included speeches and performances from Julma H and Pastori Leksi.
 Activists of the asylum seekers’ Right To Live- demonstration also brought their greetings to the attendees.

 At this point most of the participants had started to make their way back from the park.
 After about an hour the word reach the crowds that the 612 -demonstration had started to gather nearby and people who were still left began moving towards Runeberginkatu shouting chants, accompanied by drums.
 A wall of police confronted the demonstrators and made any movement in the direction impossible, and as more police arrived around the esplanade, people started to disband and move away from the crammed pack.
 After the official Helsinki ilman natseja- event, determined individuals were giving their best effort to harrass and disturb the fascist torch march.
 Among others, eggs and bottles were said to be seen flying towards the torch march and the police did make multiple arrests on the scene.
 The torch march was mostly left undisturbed, apart from constant shouts at them, and arrived in Hietaniemi cemetery as planned.
 According to estimates, 1100 to 1500 people took part in the march (the number will be more accurate after video analysis) and its potential for Finland’s 100th year of independence was left mostly unused.
 It does seem like the number of attendees has reached its peak.
 The organisers’ own statements that as many as 4000 people were present is of course pure fantasy on their part.